Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

 Consider now an instance of equation~$\COMP{\ell}$ of level $\ell < k$, i.e., with $|p| < k - 1$, with $p = \abar \bbar$, $a \in [n]$, $b \in [n]$.
 Again, the case of $\tp(\abar) \not= \tp(\bbar)$ is trivial.
 So we are left with the case of $p = \abar \bbar$ with $\tp(\abar) = \tp(\bbar)$ and $|p| \leq k-2$.
 These imply that there are $\hat{a}$ and $\hat{b}$ such that $\tp(\abar a \hat{a}) = \tp (\bbar \hat{b} b)$.
 Then

-where we use instances of equation~(\ref{quotienteqn}), and, in the passage form the third to the forth line, artificially count over all realisations of $\tp_\abar(a)$ instead of just the fixed parameter $a$, and compensate for that in the denominator.
+where we use instances of equation~(\ref{quotienteqn}), and, in the passage from the third to the fourth line, artificially count over all realisations of $\tp_\abar(a)$ instead of just the fixed parameter $a$, and compensate for that in the denominator.

 The counting term in the enumerator of this expression,

 is the sum of the number of realisations of all those types $(\tp_\abar(a'',a'))$ that simultaneously extend $\tp_\abar(a)$, $\tp_\abar(\hat{a})$ and contain the formula $\mathrm{edge}(xy)$.
 Each one of these types has exactly the same number of realisations in $\str{A}$ as the corresponding type that simultaneously extends $\tp_\bbar(\hat{b})$, $\tp_\bbar(b)$ and contains the formula $\mathrm{edge}(xy)$.
 By symmetry of the graphs under consideration, $\mathrm{edge}(xy) $ is equivalent with $\mathrm{edge}(yx)$ and what we obtained in~(\ref{evallhs}) coincides with the corresponding evaluation of the right-hand side of this instance of equation~$\COMP{\ell}$ as desired: